HuntaBadday/HuntaBaddayCPUmod/README.md

 # HuntaBaddayCPUmod

 A mod for Logic World that adds processors and other useful microchips!\
-Please ping or message me (HuntaBadday on discord) for ANY questions you have.
-(Related to this mod)
+Please create an issue or ping/message me (huntabadday6502 on discord) for ANY questions or problems you have.
+(Related to this mod).
+You may also request new components.

 ### Included components
 - LWC3.1 16 bit microprocessor